SwimRun Shoes

 Another shoe manufacturer that has a big presence, especially at all Ötillö events, is VIVOBAREFOOT.
 We have not tried these shoes ourselves yet, so we don’t know what they are like.
 They look similar to the Vibram Five Fingers that some runners use for road events, but with more protection in the sole.

-Already the VIVOBAREFOOT Primus Swimrun Trail Running shoe is proving a very popular buy.
-See our short review below on this shoe and you can CLICK HERE for further details on the women's shoe and a great price to purchase.
-CLICK HERE for the men's latest shoe!
+Already, the VIVOBAREFOOT Primus Swimrun Trail Running shoe is proving a very popular buy.
+See our short review below on this shoe and get a great price to purchase.

 • Unrestricted foot freedom due to the foot-shaped construction